Azure/azure-powershell/src/Synapse/Synapse/help/Get-AzSynapseSqlPoolGeoBackup.md

 ```powershell
 PS C:\> Get-AzSynapseSqlPoolGeoBackup -ResourceGroupName ContosoResourceGroup -WorkspaceName ContosoWorkspace -Name 'test-selfhost-ir'
 ```
-The cmdlet retrieves Geo Backup for a sql pool'.
+The cmdlet retrieves Geo Backup for a sql pool.

 ### Example 2: Get all geo-redundant backups on a workspace
 ```